mindkin/hourfleet/docs/howitworks.md

 # How Things Work

-Hourfleet is here to help you create and operate your own car sharing business.
+Hourfleet helps you create and operate your own car sharing business.
+Knowing how it works will help you optimize the experience for your customers.

-Let's get right to talking about how your customers buy 'the use' of cars on your network.
+Let's get right to talking about how your customers buy 'usage' of cars on your network.

 Typically, your car sharing business at some point is going to have its own website, and it is likely to have one or more landing pages where you attract, advertise, track and convert viewers to paying customers of your services.